Student Experience

 How have your A Level studies helped you in your degree?

-"Despite only having been at university for less than a year, I’ve already used elements of all three of the subjects I studied at Callywith, even having studied Media and English Literature has really helped me with what I’m studying now."
+I’ve used elements of all three of the subjects I studied at Callywith at university, even having studied Media and English Literature has really helped me with what I’m studying now.

 What are you hoping to do in the future?